ingben/2016-sans-holiday-hack-challenge/README.md

 ## About

 This is a write-up for the [2016 SANS Holiday Hack Challenge](https://holidayhackchallenge.com/2016/index.html).
+What follows is a step by step guide.
+A summary of answers to the questions is given at the end of the document.

-## Part 1: A Most Curious Business Card
+## Step by step guide

 You start of in a room.
 Talk to Jessica and Josh to get some info and the first two quests.
 Browse the room for Santa's business card (it is lying in front of the